 So what does mold smell like?

-It is important to note that even one-time water damage could result in black mold.
+It is important to note that even one-time water damage could result in black mold growth.
 These black molds continue to grow and release pathogenic spores way after the wall gets dried although it might take months before the insulation dries off.
 All these are what leads to the poor quality of air in basements and the foul odor we often call the “basement smell”.

 Even unfinished basements make it possible for molds to grow.
 They typically contain more organic contents such as debris and dust than finished basements.

-Since basements usually lack sufficient airflow, the insufficient cross flow ventilation combined with the toxic mold, the capillary action and the bacteria growth leads to a continuous basement smell.
+The insufficient cross flow ventilation combined with the toxic mold, the capillary action and the bacteria growth leads to a continuous basement smell.
 Although the toxic properties of these pathogens are responsible for the unpleasant odor, the harmful and irritating microbial volatile organic compounds (mVOCs) also contribute.

 The poor quality of air in Basements lead to the formation of mold spores in many hidden places you’ll rarely see.
 These mold spores can affect your health through ingestion, inhalation, and skin contact.
 While they’re rarely toxic, they’ll usually lead to mild allergic reactions like Headaches, fatigue, a runny nose, a scratchy throat and general breathing discomforts.